 Creating new social networks is also a great way to look forward to work.
-While the term is “social” distancing, in reality, the emphasis is on “physical” distancing.
-Connecting with new co-workers and forming healthy relationships can make going to work — even virtually — a new experience in itself.
+While the popular term is “social” distancing, in reality, the emphasis is on “physical” distancing.
+Connecting with new co-workers and forming healthy relationships can make going to work—even virtually—a new experience in itself.

 While it may not seem like a new method, focusing on self-care is a great way to improve your internal well-being and in turn, maximize your productivity.

 Meditation, for example, has been present for centuries and returns in various forms because it is a highly effective method at reducing stress and anxiety.
 It promotes a sense of self-awareness and an in-the-moment experience.
 Several smartphone apps can guide you through this meditation process, some of which take but five minutes of your day.